Identifying and tracking your competitors with SE Ranking

 This way, you’ll be able to keep an eye not only on your top 20 competitors, but on every website that can potentially become your direct rival.

-By clicking on a search result, you’ll see how it’s ranking positions went up or down over time.
-Plus, to help you understand your competitors better, you can also see such website metrics as Domain Trust that predicts how well a website will rank on SERPs, Alexa rank to give you a sense of the website’s overall popularity, and the total number of backlinks to understand its relevance and authority.
+By clicking on a search result, you’ll see how its ranking positions went up or down over time.
+Plus, to help you understand your competitors better, you can also see such website metrics as Domain Trust score and the total number of referring domains to understand its relevance and authority.

 With this data, you can grasp how a competitor website is growing and developing and whether or not it’s close to becoming your direct competitor.
 To make it easier to keep an eye on potential competitors, you can tag them and instantly see how their rankings change or even go back in time to see where they initially started out.